Tablerase/TechWard/README.md

 ## 📌 Project Planning

-For this project i will try to follows/learn an agile-style workflow using GitHub Projects.
+For this project, I will try to follows/learn an agile-style workflow using GitHub Projects.

 - Issues represent tasks & features.
 - Project board tracks To Do → In Progress → Done.